 Students who graduate from the MSCR program are prepared to work with clients in a variety of settings; including schools and universities, state workforce systems, veteran services, advocacy and non-profit agencies, employee assistance programs, private forensic practice, and hospital settings.

 For TTUHSC School of Health Professions to offer online courses in a state other than Texas, TTUHSC must first comply with that state's requirements.
 These requirements differ from state to state, with requirements being more rigorous and expensive in some states than others.
 TTUHSC SHP is currently working to gain authorization to offer online courses in all states.
 If you have any questions, please contact the Office of Admissions and Student Affairs (806-743-3220, email@example.com) for additional information.

 University and Program Accreditation

 A member of the Texas Tech University System, TTUHSC has been accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) as a separate institution from Texas Tech University since 2004.
 TTUHSC received its reaffirmation of accreditation from SACSCOC in 2009.
 The next reaffirmation is scheduled for 2019.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, or call 404-679-4500 for questions about the accreditation of the Texas Tech University Health Sciences Center.
 The commission should be contacted only if there is evidence that appears to support the institution's significant non-compliance with a requirement standard.
-The MRC Program has been accredited by the Council for Accreditation of Counseling and Related Education Programs (CACREP) since July 2017, and previously accredited by the Council on rehabilitation Education (CORE) from 2003 - 2017.
+The MSCR Program has been accredited by the Council for Accreditation of Counseling and Related Education Programs (CACREP) since July 2017, and previously accredited by the Council on rehabilitation Education (CORE) from 2003 - 2017.